“A cocktail of William Morris, Mackintosh and Rousseau in an English meadow, with a splash of Klimt and a squeeze of Jungle book.”

 The resulting paintings are a highly decorative and patterned exploration with a semi abstract edge.
 Made using layers of patterned areas, overpainted and abstracted with colours, textures and line.
 Leaving glimpses of the areas underneath partially showing, peeping through the undergrowth.

-I work on several pieces at a time working each one to a different level.
-In my studio I always have fresh flowers, I reference these alongside drawings and photographs.
+In my garden studio, I work on several pieces at a time.
+I use a mixture of acrylic, oils, inks, charcoal and collage.
 It’s a marriage of these elements that dictate the feel of the picture as it emerges.

 With the garden as a constant form of reference and inspiration.
 It’s my own little urban jungle, a mixture of Banana plants and Tree ferns jostling for space next to Daises, St Johns Wort, Rhubarb, Palms,Yuccas and a huge Fatsia Japonica ( Castor oil plant ).
 From tall and tropical too small and delicate all intertwined along together in true jungle fashion.

 I’m also intrigued by the architectural shapes of cacti and desert flora .
 The shapes are varied with every colour in the chart, these desert plants are a joy to examine.
 They are dry and prickly but at the same time lush and flush with bright blooms and pattern.
 I Interpret them with rich bold oil pastels and inks to define.

 They sit along side the more English delicate studies of Honesty, Poppy seed heads and Cow parsley silhouettes.
 The common denominator being their structure and form.Opposites united with their anatomy and construction.Their almost abstract shapes creating positive and negatives.

 Pattern is a constant for me its the connection with all of my work.
 Its like following a track or a trail.
 It’s an inclusive thread through nature from the exquisite and delicate markings on butterfly wings and insects to all forms of botanicals with their infinite variations.”